 Mark Paul Kim joined the UCLA Anderson faculty in 2019 as an assistant professor of accounting.
-His research explores the law and economics of accounting standards and disclosure regulation.
+His research explores the law and economics of securities regulation and its capital market effects.
+For example, Kim’s dissertation investigates the shareholder reaction to public inspection reports of GAAP violations detected across rules- versus principles-based accounting enforcement regimes.

 Kim volunteered to serve in the Republic of Korea Air Force during his college years, though he was exempt from mandatory service because of his U.S. citizenship.
 His rather unexpected choice put him in the spotlight of the South Korean press for a while, and he was recognized as an exemplary Korean American, setting a precedent for the post-Korean War generation.
 Kim was on active duty from 2002 to 2004 as a trainer and was honorably discharged at the end of his 30 months of service.

 Kim’s return to the West Coast after many years spent pursuing his education and career overseas and in other states has rekindled an early interest.
 “The historical development of California’s restaurant hygiene rating system and its associated disclosure requirements formed my very first research interest in disclosure regulation matters,” he says.